-What we need to remember is that Corbyn won the leadership of the party in a completely non-revolutionary situation.
+What we need to remember is that Corbyn won the leadership of the party in a completely nonrevolutionary situation.
 This is the most important lesson of the Corbyn episode.
 The RCG, the de facto leaders of sectarianism on the British left in relation to Labour, are not prepared for what will happen to that party, when capitalism begins to collapse - which I expect to start before 2030.
-Labour's recent landslide election victory may be a sign that we are entering a pre-revolutionary situation.
+Labour's recent landslide election victory may be a sign that we are entering a prerevolutionary situation.

 We can agree with Lenin that the working class is spontaneously socialist.
 In Britain, this spontaneous socialism is mostly expressed as a vote for the Labour Party, which presently benefits the right wing.
 The RCG needs to understand that the ruling class will seek to take over any mass party of the working class, including a communist party.
 This is why I oppose the formal banning of factions in the communist party, which serves the interest of capitalist roaders in the party more than anything else.
 Rather than preaching sectarianism and dogma, like the RCG, communists need to take a flexible attitude towards the Labour Party.
+Tony Clark machinations displayed by the US seats of power.